 Here are four key things to know about impact investing before you buy:

 The term “impact investing” is relatively new but the concept of investing with your heart has been around for decades, if not longer.
 Phrases that describe aligning personal values with investments include:

 - triple bottom line (TBL) investing (social, environmental, and financial)

 In recent years, proponents of impact investing have focused on meshing passion with the possibility of market-beating returns.
 In this way, you can (possibly) grow your net worth while funding the pursuit of social justice, positive environmental impact, and responsible corporate activity.

 Everyone has a different idea about what’s important in impact investing

 When I started investigating socially responsible investing (SRI) for my own investment decisions, I noticed that one investor’s elixir could be another investor’s poison.
 That is, a company that pays fair wages and offers excellent benefits may also make and market products that harm consumers and the environment.

-So, if you're choosing ETFs, mutual funds, etc. because they're touted as socially responsible, impactful, etc., you'll want to review the approach of the fund manager or index to verify that its aligned with your values.
+So, if you’re choosing ETFs, mutual funds, etc. because they’re touted as socially responsible, impactful, etc., you’ll want to review the approach of the fund manager or index to verify its alignment with your values.

 Here are some of the topics associated with impact investing:

 - nuclear power